 Streamflow droughts are projected become more severe and persistent in Mediterranean and Western Europe (current 100-year events could occur approximately every 2 to 5 years by 2080) (Forzieri et al., 2016).

-The opposite tendency is projected in Northern, Eastern and Central Europe where higher precipitation that outweigh the effects of increased evapotranspiration is expected to result in a decrease in streamflow drought frequency (Forzieri et al. 2014).
+The opposite tendency is projected in Northern, Eastern and Central Europe where higher precipitation that outweigh the effects of increased evapotranspiration is expected to result in a decrease in streamflow drought frequency (Forzieri et al., 2014).
 For a 2oC GWL droughts will become more intense in the MED and in France and longer mainly due to less rainfall and higher evapotranspiration.
 A reduction of drought length and magnitude is projected for NEU and EEU (Roudier et al., 2016).
 In the Southern Alps, both winter and summer low flows are projected to be more severe, with a 25% decrease in the 2050s (Vidal et al., 2016).

 Agricultural and ecological drought: There is medium confidence that agricultural and ecological droughts have increased in Western and Central Europe and in the Mediterranean region, and medium confidence that anthropogenic drivers contributed to the Mediterranean increase (Section 11.9, Chapter 8).